swiftlang/swift-evolution/proposals/NNNN-static-link-runtime-libraries-by-default-on-supported-platforms.md

 That said, we believe that changing the default will make using Swift on non-Darwin platforms easier, saving time and costs to Swift users on such platforms.

 The spelling of the new flag `--disable-static-swift-runtime` is open to alternative ideas, e.g. `--disable-static-swift-runtime-libraries`.

-### Policy for system shipping with the Swift runtime libraries

-At this time, Darwin based systems are the only ones that ship with the Swift runtime libraries.
-In the future, other operating systems may choose to ship with the Swift runtime libraries.
-As pointed out by [John_McCall](https://forums.swift.org/u/John_McCall), in such cases the operating system vendors are likely to choose a default that is optimized for their software distribution model.
-For example, they may choose to distribute a Swift toolchain defaulting to dynamic linking (against the version of the Swift runtime libraries shipped with that system) to optimize binary size and memory consumption on that system.
-To support this, the Swift toolchain build script could include a preset to controls the default linking strategy.

-As pointed out by [Joe_Groff](https://forums.swift.org/u/Joe_Groff), even in such cases there is still an argument for defaulting Swift.org distributed Swift toolchains to static linking for distribution, since we want to preserve the freedom to pursue ABI-breaking improvements in top-of-tree for platforms that aren't ABI-constrained.
-This situation wouldn't be different from other ecosystems: The Python or Ruby that comes with macOS are set up to provide a stable runtime environment compatible with the versions of various Python- and Ruby-based tools and libraries packaged by the distribution, but developers can and do often install their own local Python/Ruby interpreter if they need a language version different from the vendor's, or a package that's incompatible with the vendor's interpreter.